thought leadership collides with learned experience to yield practical advice

 P.S. – Keep in mind that SharePoint 2013 supports RGBA color values, not just hex!
 The ‘A’ is for the alpha channel, allowing you to control the opacity.

-Adoption Agile AI Bugs Cloud Delivery Excellence Digital Strategy Enterprise Content Management Humans Hybrid InfoPath Information Architecture Information Governance Information Management Knowledge Management Meetings Navigation Office 365 PowerShell Presentations Resources Sample Data Sets Search SharePoint SPS Events Tools User Experience Web Content Management Workflow
+Adoption Agile AI Analytics Bugs Change Management Cloud Delivery Excellence Digital Strategy Enterprise Content Management Humans Hybrid InfoPath Information Architecture Information Governance Information Management Knowledge Management Meetings Navigation Office 365 PowerShell Presentations Project Management Resources Sample Data Sets Search SharePoint SPS Events Tools User Experience Workflow